FranciscoAVD/task-manager/README.md

 ## Git Workflow

-1. Create a branch with your specific task.
+1. Create a branch for your specific task.
     - `git checkout -b <branch_name>`
     - `git push -u origin <branch_name>`
 2. Make sure you are working on the latest version of the main branch by pulling often.